 - You also get individuals who aren’t even aware of what they’re entitled to as far as benefits go.

 A breakdown of budgeting & debt

 - Poor people are very au fait with the “B” word – budgeting.
 They know how to spread their money as far as it can go because making ends meet is essentially how they get by month to month.

 - Inadequate income is the real issue affecting the ability of people in poverty to manage their finances.

-- Money management is not only a problem for people with no money, in fact, some of the richest people by appearance are some of the biggest culprits on paper.
+- Money management is not only a problem for people with no money, in fact, but some of the richest people by appearance are also some of the biggest culprits on paper.

 Understanding the benefits system

 - The benefits shouldn’t be seen as an acceptable way and means to live by

 - Although commonly assumed, only a few women that are receiving benefits are your typical unmarried teenage mum

 - When it comes to being a single parent and requiring the assistance of a benefit, the parents usually only stay on the benefits while the baby/child is in its early stages of life